teamb58/WhatsAppB58edition/README.md

 To include this code to WhatsApp you need to compile this project to an APK, and decompile to get the smali code, layout, pngs And Xmls to merge both apps.

 # **_Features_**
-*Based on latest play store version 2.18.122
+*Based on latest play store version 2.18.217

 *Size just 21mb

 *Theme the app to your likings.

+*Theme with Gradients too.

 *Save/Share your themes.

+*Restore even GBWhatsApp or YoWhatsApp theme.

 *Privacy mods (Anti revoke, pause last seen,Hide status view, hide blue ticks, hide second ticks, etc)